mlswg/mls-protocol/draft-ietf-mls-protocol.md

   public key from the credential stored at the leaf in the tree indicated by the `sender` field.

-* Verify that all PSKs specified in any PSK proposals in the `proposals` vector are available.
+* Verify that all PSKs specified in any PreSharedKey proposals in the `proposals` vector are available.

 * Verify that at most one ReInit proposal is present and that the `mls_version`